-How to calculate term life insurance.
+How to calculate the cost of term life insurance

 Married couple walking down aisle